DJ-Dingo/pibooth-oled-display/README.rst

 How to change address on the I2c
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Only if needed most OLED devices have 2 options of a port address change.
+Only if needed: Most OLED devices have 2 options of a port address change.

 Some can be changed by Soldering (short circuit) 1 wire on the back of the OLED device.